PlanB-Network/bitcoin-educational-content/courses/tether/en.md

 Overall, stablecoins, like USDt and XAUt, have the potential to transform the lives of billions by offering them access to inclusive and much-needed financial services.

+## Module 3 Exam

+Now that you went through the Module "Stability Amidst Chaos" you will have to test your newly acquirred knowledge to make sure that you have understood the last sections.
+We'll start with several Open-Ended Questions and then a small quizz.

+1. What are the advantages and disadvantages of using fiat-backed stablecoins compared to traditional fiat currencies like the US dollar?
+2. In your opinion, what are the potential benefits of USDt for individuals who lack access to banking services?
+3. In your opinion, how significant is the role of stablecoins in protecting individuals from the negative effects of inflation?
+Can stablecoins truly provide financial stability in an uncertain world?
+4. How do you think stablecoins can contribute to financial inclusion and economic development in developing countries?
+5. In your opinion, what measures should stablecoin issuers take to ensure the stability and trustworthiness of their stablecoins?
+How important is it for stablecoin issuers to be transparent about their reserve practices and provide regular reports?

 # Module 4: Overcoming Doubts - Debunking Common Misconceptions & Real-World Use Cases